Ground Turkey Pasta (30-Minute Dinner!)

 Key Ingredients & Substitutions

-Because of the protein in the ground turkey and nutrients in the veggies, this is easy pasta recipe is really a stand alone meal.
+Because of the protein in the ground turkey and this added veggies, this is easy turkey pasta recipe is really a stand alone meal.
 However, to boost the veggies, make it ground turkey pasta with spinach by adding 2 handfuls of baby spinach at the end of the cooking time.
 Alternatively, serve it with a green salad tossed with a simple balsamic vinaigrette.

 Ingredients